Chords that sound good together

 Add another fourth (non-diatonic) chord

-Far from all guitarists knows that it is possible to add yet another major chord that is not in the key.
-These chords are even far away from the key since its relative minor isn't in the key as was the case above (the fourth major chord).
-Therefore, is will be more important where you put it in this second non-diatonic chord in sequences; otherwise, it could be too much dissonance.
+Far from all guitarists knows that it's possible to add yet another major chord which tones is partly outside the key.
+These chords are even far away from the key since its relative minor is not in the key as was the case above.
+Therefore, it will be more important where you put this second non-diatonic chord in sequences to make it sound great; otherwise, it could be too much dissonance.

 Here are some sequences that include this non-diatonic chord (in bold) together with diatonic chords: